slsa-framework/slsa/docs/spec/draft/source-requirements.md

 Summary: All changes to the source are approved by two trusted actors prior to submission.

-Intended for: Enterprise projects and mature open source projects.
+Intended for: Enterprise repositories and mature open source projects.

+Benefits: A compromise of a single account does not result in compromise of the source.

 Benefits: A compromise of a single account does not result in compromise of the source.